BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_5_Testing_a_Bitcoin_Script.md

 _Signature Problems._ To really test Scripts you need to be able to verify hashes and signatures.
 The Playground tried to make that easy with buttons that can be used to cut-and-paste public keys and signatures, but they haven't kept up with Flash security upgrades and no longer work reliably.
 This makes any testing extremely cumbersome, as you have to dump addresses, public keys, and private keys from `bitcoin-cli`.
 Signing is simplified by just checking the signature of a nonce of "Secure", but given that `bitcoin-cli` produces a base64 signature instead of a hex signature, you're deep in the weeds.
 As a result of all of this, unless you're deeply comfortable with Bitcoin signatures, you're unlikely to be able to use Script Playground for anything but tests of flow control.

 _Number Problems_.
-The Script Playground doesn't recognize numbers of 100 or more.
+The Script Playground doesn't recognize integers of 100 or more.

 _If the signature buttons worked right, the Playground would be great, but until that happens, it's not very useful._